 - If there is still a draw for first place, the Champion will be the hillwalker whose Peakhunter logs for that year's All-Ireland Mountain Race and Highpointeer of the Year competition were all recorded within the shortest time period.

-- The 2020 All-Ireland Hillwalking Individual Championship is currently underway.
+- The 2021 All-Ireland Hillwalking Individual Championship will start on 20th March.
 Click here to find out how you can take part.

-- Champion: to be announced in January 2021
+- CHAMPION: to be announced in January 2022